fishcus/KAP-manual/en/integration/microstrategy_desktop.en.md

    ![](images/microstrategy_10_8/desktop_7.png)

-6. Now, you are ready to analyze data from Kyligence with drag-and-drop interface in MicrStrategy Desktop.
+6. Now, you are ready to analyze data from Kyligence with drag-and-drop interface in MicroStrategy Desktop.

    ![](images/microstrategy_10_8/desktop_8.png)